ZakaryaMeddahi/Python-CheatSheet/README.md

 _Note:_

 - In Python tuples are immutable while lists are mutable.
-- _mutability of lists_ means we can modify the list after creation in the other hand _immutability of tuples_ means we can't change the tuple after creation
+- _mutability of lists_ means we can modify the list after creation, in the other hand _immutability of tuples_ means we can't change the tuple after creation

 #### Sets